 10. Are the characters in your books based on any real life

 Not really, although there are definitely elements of people I know or have known.
 A lot of the stories are one’s I’ve been told and exaggerated for effect, other people’s experiences I’ve hijacked.
 For a while in my early twenties I had a group of friends and we sometimes hung out at one of their flats in the Anderson High Rises.
 I’m not really in touch with any of them anymore but if any of them do come across my book, they might recognise small parts of themselves.
 Also, as a kind of placeholder in the early drafts, until I could think of something more suitable for the character, I described Paul with my husband’s tattoos and some other similar physical descriptions which he found very embarrassing, so I had to change them.
 I think some personality characteristics stayed behind though, but he would disagree.
 He’s much cooler in real life than Paul.

 11. Since you have started writing have any well known authors given you any advice

 I am quite lucky to have had advice and encouragement from William McIlvanney, whose own writing I greatly admire.
 I’ve also corresponded with some well known authors who gave encouragement and some tips on publishing.
 Most writers are surprisingly approachable and helpful and many have given good advice via interviews and articles.

 12. Do you see any of your characters personality in yourself and vice versa

-15. As a blossoming crime writer do you have words of advice you can share?
+15. As an up and coming crime writer do you have words of advice you can share

 Amazon Author Page